mumuki/mulang/docs/build.md

 $ pip install mkdocs
 ```

-From the project root folder, running `mkdocs serve` will serve the files in a local server, `mkdocs build` will build the static site to a foldes called `site`, and deploys to the `gh-pages` branch are done by running `mkdocs gh-deploy` directly.
+From the project root folder, running `./docs/devinit` will setup the docs, `./docs/devstart` start the site locally, and `mkdocs gh-deploy` will deploy the documentation.